ForestSquirrelDev/TinderBot/README.md

 This is an autoswipe Tinder bot.
 As the name suggests, it swipes Tinder profiles for you.
 It has simple GUI implemented with Tkinter.

-The bot does not use machine learning or any other fancy way of swiping profiles.
+The bot does not use machine learning or any other fancy decision-making ways.
 It has a set of basic rules to pick from:
 1. Dislike profiles with empty description.
 2. Dislike profiles, where description consists only of Instagram link.
 3. Add "stop-words" to dislike profile, if found any.
 For example, you can add "420" as a stop-word, and if we encounter this as a separate word, we will dislike the profile.
 Regex pattern matching is used.